senchalabs/connect/Readme.md

 Most of these are exact ports of their Connect 2.x equivalents.
 The primary exception is `cookie-session`.

-Some middleware previously included with Connect are no longer supported by the Connect/Express team, are replaced by an alternative module, or should be superceded by a better module.
-Use one of these alternatives intead:
+Some middleware previously included with Connect are no longer supported by the Connect/Express team, are replaced by an alternative module, or should be superseded by a better module.
+Use one of these alternatives instead:

   - `cookieParser`
     - [cookies](https://github.com/jed/cookies) and [keygrip](https://github.com/jed/keygrip)